ricard-alcaraz/webpage/src/content/blog/2025-09-08-tempest-tryhackme.md

 ### Q20: The attacker was able to discover a sensitive file inside the machine of the user.
 What is the password discovered on the aforementioned file?

-For this one I scrolled down untill I saw a requests that was different than the encoded ones, and then I stared to decode the last requests, if we do this we will find that the user had a file `automation.ps1` in the Desktop, that contained its password and he retrieved the information inside of it, so just use `CyberChef` and you will find the answer in one of the requests.
+For this one I scrolled down untill I saw a requests that was different than the encoded ones, and then I stared to decode the lasts requests, if we do this we will find that the user had a file `automation.ps1` in the Desktop, that contained its password and he retrieved the information inside of it, so just use `CyberChef` and you will find the answer in one of the requests.

 <details>
   <summary>Click to reveal the answer</summary>